LosKeeper/skot_audio_streaming/README.md

 ## TODO
 - [ ] Offline mode
-- [x] Add a button to play all the songs from the favorite into a playlist
-- [x] Fix song_card into artist page
-- [x] Fix notifications
-- [ ] Add album info on album page
-- [ ] Live streaming?

 ## Suggestions
 - [ ] Swipe on the curent song card like Spotify app